Our Investment Team

 We believe successful, long-term fixed income investing starts with small, individual security decisions.
 To identify attractive opportunities across the capital structure, we have brought together a group of highly experienced investment professionals who excel at recognizing inexpensive cash flows with a high-quality bias.

-Our team, led by portfolio managers Henry Song and Mark Jackson, is supported by three dedicated fixed income analysts — Wenting He, Charlie Minor and Dane Hudson — as well as Douglas Gimple, our senior portfolio specialist.
+Our team, led by portfolio managers Henry Song and Mark Jackson, is supported by four dedicated fixed income analysts — Wenting He, Jingwei Lei, Charlie Minor and Dane Hudson — as well as Douglas Gimple, our senior portfolio specialist.

 We value open communication and collaboration on our team with daily interactions covering everything from the portfolios to individual holdings to new investment opportunities either in person or via video conferencing.